 Pay Your House Off

-A great way for retirees to insure that they’ll have enough money to retire is to pay off their mortgage while they’re still working.
+A great way for retirees to ensure that they’ll have enough money to retire is to pay off their mortgage while they’re still working.
 This will cut down on expenditures when you retire and it will also give you a very valuable asset.

-You could budget your savings to make sure that they’ll last until a certain age, but should you live past that age, you can live on your biggest asset – your mortgage free home.
+You could budget your savings to make sure that they’ll last until a certain age, but should you live past that age, you can live on your biggest asset – your mortgage-free home.

 Enjoy Those Golden Years!